 *(CASPA application needs to be verified by this date)

-The Rocky Mountain University of Health Professions (RMUoHP) Physician Assistant (PA) Program will educate outstanding clinicians, equipped to handle the challenges of practicing medicine in a multifaceted and complex health care system.
-Our program will emphasize a holistic patient-centered care approach, educating students not only in the foundational domains of medical knowledge and patient care, but also to:
+The Rocky Mountain University of Health Professions (RMUoHP) Physician Assistant (PA) Program will educate outstanding clinicians equipped to handle the challenges of practicing medicine in a multifaceted and complex healthcare system.
+Our program emphasizes a holistic patient-centered care approach, educating students not only in the foundational domains of medical knowledge and patient care, but also to:

 - approach complex health problems through sound clinical reasoning, with sensitivity for the unique situation and concerns of each individual patient,